zHaytam/SmartBreadcrumbs/README.md

 SmartBreadcrumbs is a .NET Core utility library for asp.net-core websites to easily add and customize breadcrumbs.
 It is easy to setup and even easier to use!

+There is also a blog post that shows how to use this library here: [Managing breadcrumbs in ASP.NET core using SmartBreadcrumbs](https://blog.zhaytam.com/2018/06/24/asp-net-core-using-smartbreadcrumbs/).

 ## How it works

 At initialization, SmartBreadcrumbs will create a node hierarchy using all the breadcrumb attributes used on Actions.
 You'll then be able to use a TagHelper that will check if the current action/controller has a node and will render the breadcrumb element if found.